 3. Run Command Prompt as Admin

 Many commands require you to run command prompt as administrator.
 When you search for CMD in Start Menu, other than selecting Run as administrator from the right-click menu, you can simply press Ctrl+Shift+Enter to open it with admin privileges.
-This trick will work for all the programs installed on your system.

 4. See Command History